dalmo1991/superflexPy/doc/components.rst

-A network connects multiple nodes into a tree structure, and is typically intended to develop a distributed model that generates predictions at internal subcatchment locations (e.g. to reflect a "nested" catchment setup).
+A network connects multiple nodes into a tree structure, and is typically intended to develop a distributed model that generates predictions at internal subcatchment locations (e.g. to represent a "nested" catchment setup).

 The connectivity of the network is defined by assigning to each node the information about its downstream node.
 The network will then compute the node